 The Hacker Fund Board of Directors establish the standards for the organization and evaluate the growth and impact of its programs.
 Its members appoint the Executive Director who runs the day-to-day operations of the organization and leads the team of staff and volunteers.

-Patti Spencer is a fiscal sponsorship expert and fund development professional with 30+ years of nonprofit sector experience.
+Patricia is a fiscal sponsorship expert and fund development professional with 30+ years of nonprofit sector experience.
 Her work at Heluna Health (formerly PHFE) and La Clinica de Familia in New Mexico underscore her ability to enhance revenue source options that grow and sustain successful nonprofit organizations.
 She received her Masters of Public Administration from Wichita State University in 1995.
 For nearly three decades she served in management positions as a federal/state/local lead grant writer and grants manager with a career total of ~$500,000,000 in grant awards.

 Alex is a Certified Public Accountant and elite business manager who began his professional career at PwC, working in consulting & auditing for both private and public entertainment and technology companies.
 He is a member of the American Institute of CPAs and California Society of CPAs.
 Combining his skillset as a CPA with his passion for the entertainment industry, Alex transitioned to business management with Holthouse, Carlin & Van Trigt (HCVT).
 As Treasurer, he ensures Hacker Fund operates in compliance with proper accounting standards.